 - Chris Bradley

 - Heather DeLagran

 - Frederic Hareau

-- Adama Kaba

 - Vincenza Nazzari

+- Anna Hunt

-Finally, the program would not have been possible without financial support from the Government of Canada provided through Global Affairs Canada, as well as support from the Open Society Initiative for Eastern Africa(OSIEA), UHAI - the East African Sexual Health and Rights Initiative(UHAI EASHRI) and American Jewish World Service(AJWS).
+Finally, the program would not have been possible without financial support from the Government of Canada provided through Global Affairs Canada, as well as support from the Open Society Initiative for Eastern Africa(OSIEA), UHAI - the East African Sexual Health and Rights Initiative (UHAI EASHRI), American Jewish World Service(AJWS) and the Embassy of France to Tanzania.
 We would also like to thank those organizations who have been able to contribute to the participation of their candidates.

 We continue to celebrate the diversity of the peoples of East Africa as we move towards the full political, economic and social integration as an East African Community based on the two protocols; the Common Market and Customs Union.
-This 4th EAHRP training will also contribute towards this community integration process especially at the community level engagement to enhance the protection, promotion and respect for human rights in the region.
+This 5th EAHRP training will also contribute towards this community integration process especially at the community level engagement to enhance the protection, promotion and respect for human rights in the region.

-"A leader is best when people barely know s/ he exists, when her/ his work is done, her/ his aim fulfilled, they will say: We did it ourselves"
+"A leader is best when people barely know s/he exists, when her/his work is done, her/his aim fulfilled, they will say: We did it ourselves"